 Deleted: because of loss of a necessary license or other necessary requirement shall be separated by lay-off from employment in that position until such license or requirement is reobtained.
-The license or requirement should be reacquired within a reasonable length of time or the employee then in effect under O.C.G.A. § 34--7--4), all of the compensation shall be distributed pursuant to O.C.G.A. § 34--7--4.
-To the extent that O.C.G.A. § 34--7--4 is not implicated or the total amount of compensation exceeds \$2,500.00 (or the maximum disbursement amount then in effect under O.C.G.A. § 34--7--4), all compensation shall be timely distributed to the employee's estate.
+The license or requirement should be reacquired within a reasonable length of time or the employee

+I. Death.
+Separation shall be effective as of the date of the death of the employee.
+To the extent that the total compensation due the employee at time of death (including annual leave pay), is less than or equal to \$2,500.00 (or the maximum disbursement amount then in effect under O.C.G.A. § 34--7--4), all of the compensation shall be distributed pursuant to O.C.G.A. § 34--7--4 is not implicated or the total amount of compensation exceeds \$2,500.00 (or the maximum disbursement amount then in effect under O.C.G.A. § 34--7--4), all compensation shall be timely distributed to the employee's estate.